cyrill-martin/kmapper.com/src/sites/_en/projects.md

   image_mobile: openFirst_mobile.png
   desc:
     <p>
       openfirst.ch is an ongoing project that makes open data sources more accessible.
-Anyone at the beginning of a web research who wants to get an idea of ​​a certain topic quickly and reliably will be flooded with mostly non-effective results.
+Anyone at the beginning of web research who wants to get an idea of ​​a certain topic quickly and reliably will be flooded with mostly non-effective results.
 The search engine openfirst.ch delivers fewer but more qualified hits.
 For the initial test phase, the results are categorized into media, institutions, statistics, science and Wikipedia.
     </p>
   stack:
     - Python